 After almost one full school year of ThinkCERCA usage across curriculum, the Fayette middle school students were well-equipped to demonstrate a deeper level of content comprehension — a key performance indicator in the new Georgia Milestones — on their 2016 spring state assessments.

 The Georgia Milestones, Georgia’s new state assessment, measure student skills at one of four achievement levels: Beginning Learner (score 1), Developing Learner (score 2), Proficient Learner (score 3), and Distinguished Learner (score 4).

 When Fayette received the results for the Spring 2016 Milestones, the full impact of instruction with the new strategic instruction was realized.

 For the class of 2021 in Fayette County, the proportion of students scoring a 3 or 4 on the Milestones’ Extended Writing Task nearly doubled—rising from 36 percent in 2015 (without ThinkCERCA) to 70 percent in 2016 (with ThinkCERCA).

 All middle schools saw increases in student writing proficiency from sixth to seventh grade.
 One middle school in particular saw an increase from 17 percent of students scoring at “Proficient Learner” or above in sixth grade to 66 percent of that same group of students scoring at “Proficient Learner” or above following almost one year of ThinkCERCA use, in seventh grade.
-This is an improvement in outcomes of 288 percent.

 The middle schools that used ThinkCERCA the most saw notable improvements on Georgia Milestones for the class of 2020 and 2021 (the two grade levels with two years of data at the 6th-8th grade schools).
 Every group of students at these schools improved in every aspect of the state assessments tracked.